Wandalen/wMathMatrix/doc/eng/tutorial/MatrixComponents.md

 */
 ```

-The method `rowGet` returns a row as a vector adapter, not by copying data, but only by providing link to it.
+The method `rowGet` returns a row as a vector adapter.
+This method does not make a copy of data but only provides a link on it.

-Use the method `rowSet` to set a value for a row.
+Use the method `rowSet` to set a row of a matrix.

 ```js
 var matrix = _.Matrix.MakeSquare